swapnilgt/percPatternDiscovery/README.md

   3. **transFolder**: Folder where we have the results for the automatic transcriptions of the data.
   4. **lblDir**: Directories having the files relevant to different audio files in the dataset.
 These files are with the extension `.lab` and contain the syllables in the composition with each syllable listed on a new line.
   5. **onsDir**: Directories having the files relevant to different audio files in the dataset.
 These files are with the extension `.csv` and contain the time stamp of each syllable in the composition(corresponding to the file in **lblDir**) with each timeStamp listed on a new line.
   6. **resultDir**: The result where you want to dump the result of the pattern search experiments.

+# How to run the code?
+There are few variable that you need to set in the `run.py` before running the code.
+They are as follows:
+  * `queryList`: This is the list of the query patterns for which we want to run the RLCS experiment.
+  * `queryLenCheck`: This represents the set of lenghts of the different query patterns mentioned in `queryList`.
+This is just a check to ensure that the length of the pattern is actually what is being mentioned.
+Although, it is not a robust as we would expect but is just an initial check on the query pattern list.
+  * `similarityList`: This is the list of the different similarity types that we want to run experiment with.
+All the names in this list should have a corresponding `.mat` file present in **sylbSimFolder** (as mentioned earlier).

+To run the code, these are the commands:

+**For baseline**: `python run.py baseline`
+**For complete grid search**: ``